atharvamavle/Socrates-Developer-AI/README.md

 # Project Socrates Developer

 An AI-powered Socratic tutor built with FastAPI and React that uses OpenAI's GPT-4.1-mini to generate thoughtful, question-based responses to user queries.
-The application includes NLP preprocessing with NLTK tokenization and lemmatization.
+The application includes NLP preprocessing with custom tokenization and rule-based lemmatization.

 ## Features